arkoblog/arkoblog.github.io/about.md

 layout: post-light-feature
 permalink: /about/index.html
 title: "About"
-description: "Arkoblog is a somewhat opinionated blog that rests at the intersection of data, technology and society."
+description: "Thank you for visiting my website."
 tags: [about, Jekyll, theme, responsive]
 image:
         feature: about.png
 ---

-Thank you for visiting my website.

-My name is Arogya Koirala, and I am a data science professional who is passionate about statistics, computer programming, graphic design and data visualization.
+My name is Arogya Koirala, and I am a data science enthusiast who is passionate about computer programming, graphic design and data visualization.

 In my free time, I enjoy making music, studying maths and dabbling with technology.
-In fact, this blog, which is entirely powered by github, is a result of my efforts in understanding and using Jekyll, a super fast static site generator.
+This blog, which is entirely hosted on github, is a result of my attempts at learning how to use Jekyll, a super fast static site generator.

-I will be using this blog to talk abou any and all interests of mine, which may range from concepts in data visualization and graphic design to music production and travelling.
+I'm currently very interested in learning about Nepal's information infrastruture, and eager to collaborate with Nepali individuals and/or organizations who are experimenting with using data and technology to help and support the Nepali community.

 ### Contact me